patchon/pastebin/README.md

 # Golang Pastebin
-Simple and modern, self-hosted, pastebin built in go.
+Simple and modern self-hosted pastebin built in go.

 # Features
 * Syntax highlighting with pygments.